 - Fort Worth / Burleson, Texas

 - I am happily married and the proud father of two sons.
-I serve as Professor and Wesley Harrison Chair of New Testament, and Associate Dean of the PhD Program (as of August 1) at Southwestern Baptist Theological Seminary in Fort Worth, Texas.
+I serve as Professor and Wesley Harrison Chair of New Testament, and Associate Dean of the PhD Program at Southwestern Baptist Theological Seminary in Fort Worth, Texas.
 I previously served for 13 years as a professor of New Testament and Greek at Midwestern Baptist Theological Seminary in Kansas City, Missouri, and three years as academic acquisitions editor for B&H Academic in Nashville, Tennessee.